hg-mirrors/pypy_stmgc/c7/README.txt

   old-objects-pointing-to-young objects (the old object may belong to the same running transaction, or be already committed).

-- the numers and flags stored in the objects need to be designed with the above goals in mind.
+- the numbers and flags stored in the objects need to be designed with the above goals in mind.

 - unclear yet: the minor collections may be triggered only when the